Toy Poodle exercise & Fitness Guide

 How much exercise does a Toy Poodle need?
 Activity recommendations for this small moderate-energy toy breed.

-With a typical weight of 4-6 lbs and lifespan of 10-18 yrs, the Toy Poodle requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-6 lbs and lifespan of 10-18 yrs, the Toy Poodle has specific care needs shaped by its genetics and build.
 What sets the Toy Poodle apart from other toy breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Genetic Health Considerations: The Toy Poodle breed has documented susceptibility to luxating patella, progressive retinal atrophy, Legg-Calve-Perthes.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.